JelilFaisalAbudu/tic_tac_toe_game/README.md

  > A quick classic mini game to play by command line.

-- The aim of the project is object oriented programming concepts.
+- The aim of the project is to learn and apply object oriented programming concepts.
 The project specifications can be seen in [Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 ## Content